VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You gain the following benefits:

 - You gain one point in Strength, to a maximum of 20.
 - When you are grappling a creature, your melee weapon attacks do not receive disadvantage against the other creature.
 - Attempts to grapple a creature while you are prone do not have disadvantage.
 - As an action when another creature has grappled you, you may make a grapple check to reverse the grapple, making you the grappler and the other creature the grappled creature.
 - As an action while you have grappled a creature, you can make an additional grapple check against it to attempt to pin it.
 On a success, both you and the target are restrained, but the pinned creature gains no advantage from you being restrained in this way.
 - Finally, creatures one size class larger than you do not automatically escape grapples.

+## Great Weapon Master [Updated]

+You've learned to use the weight of a weapon to your advantage, letting its momentum empower your strikes.
+You gain the following benefits:

+- Increase your Strength by 1, to a maximum of 20.
+- Immediately after you score a critical hit with a melee weapon or reduce an enemy to 0 hit points with one, you can make another attack with the same weapon as a Bonus Action.
+- When you hit a creature with a Heavy weapon as part of the Attack Action on your turn, you can cause the target to take additional damage equal to your proficiency bonus.
+You may deal this damage no more than once per turn.

 ## Ground Fighter [New]